Lortzing/MathMate/README.md

   engine (e.g. Tesseract, PaddleOCR, or a multimodal model).
 - Connect the math agent (`app/agents/math_agent.py`) to your preferred LLM for detailed explanations.
+- Adjust the routing policy in `app/graph/supervisor.py` if you want to prompt qwen3-plus differently or plug in additional tools.

 ## License